indygreg/clitest-rs/README.md

 ~~~
 This is a test file.
 This line is ignored by the test runner.

+The HTML processing instruction says this file and its tests should only
+run on Windows.
+<?clitest require=windows ?>

 The code fence below defines commands to execute.

 ```